 The diffusion works better than cutting the brightness/intensity in half because it creates a more natural light that is appealing in its own way.
 You don’t need to purchase fancy diffusion to get this effect.
 As I said above, I use a white wall and bounce light for my streams.
 This is just another type of diffusion.

 Note: I set my camera to the same white balance as my key light in this situation, so the skin tone is natural and appealing.
 You will need to do this even when using a webcam to ensure your skin looks appealing and not sickly.

 Usually, I will place the other Aputure H267S directly behind the person from a low angle.
 I switch the internal diffusion from the light to tungsten 3600 kelvin rather than daylight 4600 – 5500.
 This means my key light is daylight, creating a nice natural skin tone.
 The backlight now creates a golden rim around the person’s head and shoulders.
 This can be seen in every single StreamScheme video.

 Another thing you will need to bear in mind is the ISO (or gain), one of the ways to control the brightness of your image.
 Webcams come with an ISO which, when left on the auto setting, will automatically try to “fix” the image by correcting it to the set brightness.
 This means if you are sitting in a dark room, your ISO could add a lot of unpleasant grain to your feed.

 Different lights produce different colors depending on the manufacturer and quality, meaning they have different white balances, but they often fall into daylight or tungsten.
 I actually find these H672S lights perform best when setting a camera to 4600 kelvin.

-This graph explains color temperature or kelvin, something people often leave as an auto which is why some amateur streamers look either super pale or super orange, their white balance has picked an object in the shot to gauge it by and has got it wrong.
+This graph explains color temperature or kelvin, something people often leave as an auto, which is why some amateur streamers look either super pale or super orange.
+Their white balance has picked an object in the shot to gauge it and got it wrong.
 Turning off auto and setting it manually fixes this.